Skip to content

 What Was the CX AI Toolkit?

 SAP has over 34,000 AI customers across its portfolio, with plans to reach 100,000 by 2027 (SAP News, 2024).
-The CX AI Toolkit announced at NRF 2024 was a key part of that growth strategy.
+The CX AI Toolkit announced at NRF 2024 was a big piece of that growth story.

 What Changed with Intelligent Selling Services?

 Global retail e-commerce reached $6.334 trillion in 2024, crossing 20% of all retail sales (eMarketer, 2024).
-ISS improvements at NRF 2024 targeted converting more of that traffic.
+The ISS improvements at NRF 2024 targeted converting more of that traffic.

-At NRF 2024, SAP demonstrated enhanced Intelligent Selling Services capabilities:
+SAP demonstrated enhanced Intelligent Selling Services capabilities:

 SAP AI Commerce: NRF 2024 → TodayJan 2024NRF 2024CX AI ToolkitpreviewMid 2024CX AI ToolkitGA release+ ISS updatesOct 202434K AIcustomersmilestoneNov 2025Gartner MQLeader 11thyear2027*100K AIcustomertarget*What shipped from NRF 2024• CX AI Toolkit (product content AI)• Enhanced ISS personalisationWhat's continued evolving• Joule integration across CX• Emarsys AI-driven automationSAP's AI commerce strategy has accelerated since NRF 2024 — most announcements are now in productionSources: SAP News (2024), Gartner MQ Digital Commerce (2025). *2027 target.